 10. Contact details.

-The course material for Spring Semester 2013 is available on the Statistical Theory web page.
+The course material for Autumn Semester 2019 is available on the Statistical Modelling II web page.

 My current research is mainly in the area of sequential analysis, with particular emphasis on medical applications.
 The main topics that I have recently been working on are briefly described below.